-Tillerson calls Washington a 'mean spirited town'
+Tillerson calls Washington a 'mean-spirited town'

 In Tillerson's brief speech ahead of his official departure at the end of the month, he told State Department employees to hold on to their integrity.
 "It belongs to you," Tillerson said.
 "Only you can relinquish it or allow it to be compromised."

-President Donald Trump announced the firing of Tillerson last week via Twitter, and named CIA Director Mike Pompeo, who will need to be confirmed by the Senate, as his successor.
+President Donald Trump announced the firing of Tillerson last week by tweet and named CIA Director Mike Pompeo, who a faces Senate confirmation hearing tentatively set for April 12, as his successor.

+Tillerson's tenure was marked by plummeting morale and multiple vacancies in important posts, as the Trump administration moved to slash the agency's budget and move decision making on many high-profile issues to the Pentagon or the White House.

+But the 69th Secretary of State got sustained applause from staff, who clapped solidly for many minutes after Tillerson finished his remarks and while he slowly worked his way toward the exit, shaking dozens of hands as he departed.
+State Department officials say he was leaving directly for Texas.